cms-sw/cms-sw.github.io/cms_coding_rules.md

 `#include "some_header.h"`
  or in the `.../interface` directory, e.g
 `#include "Subsystem/Package/interface/some_header.h"`
+5. Group code files into packages based upon their matching dependencies.
+Such dependencies can be on other CMSSW packages or, more importantly, external libraries.
 #### Plugins
-5. Put plugins (e.g. EDProducers, EDAnalyzers, etc.) into a `Package/Subpackage/plugins/` directory, with its dedicated `BuildFile.xml`.
+6. Put plugins (e.g. EDProducers, EDAnalyzers, etc.) into a `Package/Subpackage/plugins/` directory, with its dedicated `BuildFile.xml`.
-6. Do not split plugins into header and source files.
+7. Do not split plugins into header and source files.
 If you do split them, keep the header files in the `.../plugins` directory.
-7. All code used only by the plugins in `../plugins` should also go under `.../plugins`.
+8. All code used only by the plugins in `../plugins` should also go under `.../plugins`.
  `plugins.cc` and `SealPlugins.cc` or any special files that just define plugins, except for template instantiations, are discouraged.
 #### Tests
-8. Unit tests to test the functionalities of your Library and/or Plugins should go under `.../test`.
+9. Unit tests to test the functionalities of your Library and/or Plugins should go under `.../test`.
-9. Add test library/plugins in `.../test/BuildFile.xml` for the common functionality used only by your unit tests.
+10. Add test library/plugins in `.../test/BuildFile.xml` for the common functionality used only by your unit tests.
-10. For unit tests which simply run `cmsRun your-cfg` (to test your plugin), please use `<test name="..." command="cmsRun …"/>` in your `.../test/BuildFile.xml`.
+11. For unit tests which simply run `cmsRun your-cfg` (to test your plugin), please use `<test name="..." command="cmsRun …"/>` in your `.../test/BuildFile.xml`.
+12. Unit tests should return a non-zero value from their main to indicate test failure.
+Successful tests should print nothing or a very small amount to the log file.
+Tests should not require a human to read their output to determine if they succeed or fail.
 #### Python
-11. A `_cfi` file should contain only the definition of one module, and possible Modifier ("era") customizations on it.
+13. A `_cfi` file should contain only the definition of one module, and possible Modifier ("era") customizations on it.
 The module label should be the same as the `_cfi` file name.
-12. The `_cfi` file should be left to be generated automatically with the `fillDescriptions()`.
+14. The `_cfi` file should be left to be generated automatically with the `fillDescriptions()`.
 When Modifier customizations are needed, the auto-generated label should have e.g. "Default" postfix and be imported+cloned to the desired name.
-13. A module/Task/Sequence/Path with a given name should be defined in exactly one `_cfi` or `_cff` file.
+15. A module/Task/Sequence/Path with a given name should be defined in exactly one `_cfi` or `_cff` file.
-14. All Modifier customizations on a module/Task/Sequence/Path should be applied on the same file that defines the module/Task/Sequence/Path.
+16. All Modifier customizations on a module/Task/Sequence/Path should be applied on the same file that defines the module/Task/Sequence/Path.
-15. When one customizes an existing parameter in `clone()`, `Modifier.toModify()`, or in assignment, explicit types on the right hand side should be avoided.
+17. When one customizes an existing parameter in `clone()`, `Modifier.toModify()`, or in assignment, explicit types on the right hand side should be avoided.
 #### Data files
-16. To keep the repository size under control, we discourage adding any data files under `.../data`.
+18. To keep the repository size under control, we discourage adding any data files under `.../data`.
-17. Please use the [cms-data externals GitHub repositories](https://github.com/cms-data/) to add/change any data file.
+19. Please use the [cms-data externals GitHub repositories](https://github.com/cms-data/) to add/change any data file.
 #### Binaries and scripts
-18. Public executables/binaries should go under `.../bin`.
+19. Public executables/binaries should go under `.../bin`.
-19. It is discouraged to generate plugins from `.../bin`.
+20. It is discouraged to generate plugins from `.../bin`.
-20. Additional libraries used only by multiple executables of your `.../bin` should also go under `.../bin`.
+21. Additional libraries used only by multiple executables of your `.../bin` should also go under `.../bin`.
-21. Any scripts/utilities which should be available publicly (i.e. in PATH) should go under `.../bin` and use the `INSTALL_SCRIPTS` flag in `.../bin/BuildFile.xml`.
+22. Any utilities which should be available publicly (i.e. in the PATH) should go under `.../bin` and use the `INSTALL_SCRIPTS` flag in `.../bin/BuildFile.xml`.
-22. Adding scripts under `.../scripts` is discouraged.
+23. The `.../scripts` directory is reserved for scripts that need to be available in the PATH.
+Configuration and data files should go into appropriate directories, like `.../data`.

 ## 7 -- Design and Coding Guidelines
 These guidelines are a brief summary of highlights from the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) by Bjarne Stroustrup et al. The links for each guideline provide explanations and justifications.